SungHo3268/KoGEM/README.md

 [kogl-1-shield]: https://www.kogl.or.kr/static/kogl/img/sub/number1.jpg

-This repository is associated with a paper currently under review for ACL 2025.
+This repository is associated with a paper currently under review for ACL 2025. <br/>
+We plan to upload our benchmark and generation results upon acceptance.
 <br/><br/>